 “In sharp contrast to the much faster growth of depressive than anxiety diagnoses, epidemiological studies indicate that rates of the actual amounts of both depression and anxiety remained relatively constant from the early 1990s through the early 2000s (Kessler et al. 2005).
 For whatever actual problems people sought mental health care, the treatment system and, in all likelihood, the patients themselves were calling them ‘depression.’
 For example, depression is the single most common topic of online searches for pharmaceutical and medical products, attracting nearly 3 million unique visitors over a three-month period in 2006 (Barber 2008, p.
 14).”

 When it comes to “empathy”, they may have a point.
 Indeed I haven’t the slightest care in the world for the hypothetical protagonist in a Huffington Post sex change saga posted by one of my youthful and overly opinionated Facebook acquaintances.
-Just the same as you stop empathising with the 15th beggar to pass by your tables when you’re trying to have a peaceful coffee and cigarette out on the terrace.
-We all know a lot of them are engaging in an act of leeching that earns them more money than most minimum wage jobs, but among that lot there may well be a couple of truly unfortunate cases and you always hope that you have your money, or your “empathy”, to the right one.
+Just the same as you stop empathising with the 15th beggar to pass by your table when you’re trying to have a peaceful coffee and cigarette out on the terrace.
+We all know a lot of them are engaging in an act of leeching that earns them more money than most minimum wage jobs, but among that lot there may well be a couple of truly unfortunate cases and you always hope that you give your change, or your “empathy”, to the right one.

 And now for the little personal story to illustrate how these types of articles affect the rationality of their impressionable and often young readers.
 For indeed, yours truly used to consume the rampant stupidity that is Everyday Feminism.
 And I bought into it.
 I would read about how women are constantly oppressed by little insignificant nothings that men do, I would relate to the listicles describing the horrors of street harrassment, I read statistics of sexual abuse and I felt, frankly, outraged, not to mention thoroughly victimised.